felbinger/AdminGuide/docs/services/vpn/wireguard.md

 # Wireguard

 We will use an instation script, because we don't want to use the full possibilities of wireguard.
 The script is created for the server only a simple vpn and runs on the distributions listed below.
-We will use an instation script, because we don't want to use the full possibilities of wireguard.
-The script is created for the server only a simple vpn and runs on the distributions listed below.

 ## Supported distributions